Chafik42/minitalk/README.md

 You have to make communicate a server, and a client, the server will receive the message of the client, and the goal is to receive the message as fast as possible.

-In the bonus you can make a ping pong implementation, the server will send a signal to client that he received the message.
+In the bonus you can make a ping pong implementation, the server will send a signal to the client that he received the message.

-Another bonus is to handle emoji, the client will send an emoji as message, and the server will correcly display it.
+Another bonus is to handle emoji, the client will send an emoji as a message, and the server will correctly display it.

 All of that is made possible by the signal and wait function, and a good skill on bitwise operation (some of the High school courses are usefull).